GOP Hill leaders warn incumbents: Pennsylvania loss a 'wake-up call'

 “This midterm is going to be a referendum on the party in power, and the president of the United States in particular, and his conduct in office,” he said.

-As of Wednesday afternoon, President Trump had not reacted publicly to Lamb’s victory.
+As of Wednesday afternoon, Trump had not reacted publicly to Lamb’s victory.
 He had stumped for Saccone in Pennsylvania, even holding a rally just days before the election on Saturday night near Pittsburgh.
-The president’s son, Donald Trump Jr., also campaigned for Saccone a day before the election this week.
+The president’s son, Donald Trump Jr., also campaigned for Saccone a day before the election.

 Sen. Jeff Flake, R-Ariz., a fierce critic of the president who’s also planning to retire from Congress this year, was asked Wednesday if Republicans should be more worried after losing a district that Trump won.